hackwin/arduino-ide-raspberry-pi-zero-w-install/README.md

 `Error occurred during initialization of VM`<br>
 `Server VM is only supported on ARMv7+ VFP`

+Java 11 does not support the ARM processor in the Pi Zero.

 # Steps to Fix Problem
 1. Install Raspbian Linux OS to SD Card